AustralianAntarcticDivision/raadvrt/README.md

 has the SRS added and the latter has two window sources, to flip from Pacific view (0,360 longitude) to Atlantic view (-180, 180).
 (There’s no flip needed so there’s no warp with transform negation. )

+GEOID

+This is currently a funny case as it’s composed of multiple source files, so to fit the sprintf templating here we need that parameterized out.

 ## Example